Last Updated: July 2026 8 min read

 What to Expect: Selling Timeline

-A traditional sale of a storm-damaged home follows this rough timeline:
+A traditional sale of a storm-damaged home can slow down at several points:

 Frequently Asked Questions